CircuitSetup/SID_old/README.md

 You can also connect a physical button to your SID; the button must shorten "TT" and "3.3V" on the "Time Travel" connector.
 Pressing this button briefly will trigger a time travel.

-Other ways of triggering a time travel are available if a [Time Circuits Display is connected](#connecting-a-time-circuits-display).
+Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.

 ## Spectrum Analyzer

 The spectrum analyzer works through a built-in microphone.
 Is shows ten frequency bands.
+Sticky peaks are optional, they can be switched on/off in the Config Portal and by typing *50 followed by OK on the remote.

 ## Games